Our Fundraising Goal is $100,000

 In the lead up to WORLD SUICIDE PREVENTION DAY and the OFFICIAL launch of The Westerman Jilya Institute for Indigenous Mental Health we are aiming to raise $100,000 which will provide necessary funds to ensure that the Dr Tracy Westerman Indigenous Psychology Scholarships under the Jilya Institute becomes a PROGRAM with mentoring and other dedicated support.
 To ensure that these incredible psychology students reach the end of their degrees and are able to get into our highest risk communities we are aiming to raise $100,000 for the employment of a manager of the program which has now become national.
 The scholarship aims to differ from other scholarships by not just being “transactional” or about financial support alone.
 It is important that links are created with Universities; access to tutoring support; development of partnerships with organisations to increase the scope and expansion of the scholarship can occur amongst many other tasks!

-Or you can help us by making a direct donation here using any device:
+You can help us by making a direct donation here:

 The Jilya Institute is committed to increasing the number of Indigenous Psychologists in Australia.
 This directly addresses the needs of Indigenous communities and families who continue to have a lack of access to clinically and culturally appropriate specialist services.
 This will provide the best opportunity our Nation has in addressing the escalating rates of Indigenous mental health and child suicides, which are now the highest in the world.
 Through the Scholarship Jilya intends to #BuildAnArmy of Indigenous psychologists.
 The scholarship preferences those who have remote and rural connections and/or who wish to return to a remote or rural area to work in Indigenous communities upon the completion of their degree.
 The scholarship includes: